lephisto/tesla-apiscraper/README.md

 # tesla-apiscraper
 Selfhosted API Scraper for pulling Vehicle Telemetry from the Tesla Owner API into an InfluxDB visualisation on Grafana Dashboards.

+Known to work with Model S, X and 3.

 _Current Release: v2019.3_

 **Putting an end to __handing out the Key__ for your 100+ Grand Car to a third party you don't know.**